 Estate tax strategies to consider

 One of the main reasons people set up an ILIT is to help provide their heirs with flexibility in settling their estate.
 A difficulty heirs often face is a lack of cash to pay estate taxes.
-(The top federal estate tax rate for 2013 is 40%.
+(The top federal estate tax rate for 2014 and 2015 is 40%.
 Also, a number of states impose separate state inheritance and/or estate taxes.)
 As a result, heirs may be forced to sell real estate, stocks, or a family business to raise cash.

 Aside from being an administrative headache to accomplish in the nine months before estate taxes are due, selling assets can present problems.
 Your heirs may want to keep the home, jewelry, or other assets you have passed on but be forced to sell them to raise cash.
 Or the timing could be inopportune—a slumping stock market or depressed real estate values could force the estate to liquidate assets at low values.
 Another hazard of a forced sale is the potential to trigger income or capital gains taxes—in essence, forcing your heirs to pay additional taxes in order to settle the estate tax bill.